Iowa Lincoln Highway rich in history and taste

-One of the places people stopped was the Lighthouse Inn.
+One of the places people stopped was Cedar Rapids’ Lighthouse Inn.
 It drew locals and even some people who were notable.

 “Al Capone had a rule when things got a little hot in Chicago he would take off for parts unknown, but the main criteria it had to be out out and had be a Paved Road,” said Theron Manson, the former owner of the Lighthouse.
 “He left the car here abandoned, and the Cedar Rapids Police Department came out and there’s a machine gun in the trunk.”

-Now, the Lighthouse just offers the traditional supper club experience, with live music on Saturday night.
+Now, the Lighthouse just offers the traditional supper club experience, with live music on Saturday nights.
 They serve up ribs, and prime rib.
 One recent Saturday night the place was packed.

 If you head east to Lowden, the Lincoln Hotel still is accepting travelers like it did during the early days of the Lincoln Highway.
 There is a stretch of the road where people can hike across an original Pony Truss style bridge which was built across Calumus Creek in 1921.
 There is also a stretch of road which you can drive for around a quarter of a mile.
 That area is off Highway 30 between Calumus, and Wheatland.